 Decision on Application for Comprehensive Permit Arlington Land Realty, LLC Off Dorothy Road, Arlington, MA

 , 2021

-Page 52 of 64
+Page 64 of 77

-- I.30 All plant species planted and invasive species removed through the Project shall be monitored for three years.
+- I.29 All mitigation plantings and all plantings with resource areas shall be native, noncultivar species, and shall be installed and maintained according to the standards of the American Association of Nurserymen (AAN).
+In the event that the AAN ceases to exist or to issue or maintain relevant standards, such plantings shall be installed and maintained in accordance with standards established by a successor organization, if any, and if there is no successor organization, then a generally acceptable standard setting organization satisfactory to the Conservation Commission.
+This shall be a continuing condition in perpetuity that survives the expiration of this permit - I.30 All plant species planted and invasive species removed through the Project shall be monitored for three years.
 A survival rate of eighty percent (80%) must be maintained for the approved plantings at the end of the third year of monitoring.
 If the survival rate is less than eighty percent (80%) after the end of the third year, the Applicant must submit proposed recommendations for replacement to the Board for its review and administrative approval.
-A monitoring report shall be submitted annually in June for each of the years in the three-year monitoring period, reporting on the health of the new plantings and the success of the invasive plant management. <separate invasives and restoration, five-years, maintenance thereafter> The Applicant shall submit the contact information of the party responsible for monitoring and maintaining the planted vegetation within the Compensatory Flood Storage area to the ZBA.
+A monitoring report shall be submitted annually in June for each of the years in the three-year monitoring period, reporting on the health of the new plantings and the success of the invasive plant management.
+The Applicant shall submit the contact information of the party responsible for monitoring and maintaining the planted vegetation to the ZBA.
 Should any changes be made to this party, the ZBA shall be notified.
 This shall be a continuing condition in perpetuity that survives the expiration of this permit. - I.31 No work shall be allowed in or within twenty-five feet (25') of any resource area except as shown on the Approved Plans. - I.32 No disturbance shall be allowed in or within fifty feet (50') of any resource area, except as shown on the Approved Plans. - I.33 Limited activity only is allowed between fifty feet (50') and seventy-five feet (75') to any resource area.
 Mitigation must be provided for any work between fifty feet (50') to one hundred feet (100') of any resource area.
-Definitions of "work", "disturbance", "limited activity" and "mitigation" shall be as defined in the Arlington Regulations for Wetlands Protection (2015), Sections 4 and 25. - I.34 The Applicant shall revise and provide to the Board the Long-Term Pollution Prevention & Operations and Maintenance Plan to include requirements for inspection and cleaning of trench drains and the roof stormwater outlet to ensure these are functional prior to significant rain events as well as maintenance and cleaning of the compensatory flood storage areas to ensure these remain functional and will provide the anticipated flood storage. - I.35 The Applicant shall revise the Long-Term Pollution Prevention & Operations and Maintenance Plan to include provisions for maintenance and cleaning of compensatory flood storage areas to ensure these remain functional. <for discussion>
+Definitions of "work", "disturbance", "limited activity" and "mitigation" shall be as defined in the Arlington Regulations for Wetlands Protection (2015), Sections 4 and 25. - I.34 The Applicant shall revise and provide to the Board the Long-Term Pollution Prevention & Operations and Maintenance Plan to include requirements for inspection and cleaning of trench drains and the roof stormwater outlet to ensure these are functional prior to significant rain events as well as maintenance and cleaning of the compensatory flood storage areas to ensure these remain functional and will provide the anticipated flood storage. - I.35 < This proposed condition has been removed.>

-Decision on Application for Comprehensive Permit Arlington Land Realty, LLC Off Dorothy Road, Arlington, MA
+Decision on Application for Comprehensive Permit Arlington Land Realty, LLC

+Off Dorothy Road, Arlington, MA

 , 2021

-Page 53 of 64